chialab/plasma/README.md

 Options:
-  -V, --version                     output the version number -e, --entrypoint <path>           entrypoint to the package -o, --outdir <outdir>             output directory -f, --frameworks <frameworks...>  the framework to convert to -y, --yes                         convert all candidates to all available frameworks
+  -V, --version                     output the version number -e, --entrypoint <path>           module entrypoint -o, --outdir <outdir>             output directory -f, --frameworks <frameworks...>  the framework to convert to -y, --yes                         convert all candidates to all available frameworks